Robert H. Tuttle: Later career

 Tuttle is a partner in the Tuttle-Click Automotive Group based in Irvine, California, and the Jim Click Automotive Group based out of Tucson, Arizona.
 He currently serves as the chairman of the board of directors of the Pacific Council on International Policy.
 He is a trustee of the Center for the Study of the Presidency and Congress in Washington, D.C.

 In 2020, Tuttle, along with over 130 other former Republican national security officials, signed a statement that asserted that President Trump was unfit to serve another term, and "To that end, we are firmly convinced that it is in the best interest of our nation that Vice President Joe Biden be elected as the next President of the United States, and we will vote for him."

 Personal life

 He is married to the former Maria Denise Hummer.
 Tuttle and his wife are both avid collectors of contemporary art.
-He has two daughters from a previous marriage.